Quantco/glum/docs/tutorials/rossman/fixed_effects_rossman.md

 ### 1.2 Feature engineering

-As we mention earlier, we want our model to incorporate the many factors that influence store sales.
-Thus, we create a number of fixed effects to capture this information.
+As mentioned earlier, we want our model to incorporate many factors that could influence store sales.
+We create a number of fixed effects to capture this information.
 These include fixed effects for:

 - A certain number days before a school or state holiday
 - A certain number days after a school or state holiday